Azure-Samples/ms-identity-python-django-tutorial/README.md

 ### Step 4: Complete your app deployment settings

-Modify your app's `Sample/azure.py` file's allowed hosts as follows, using the full domain name of your app that you recorded in [Step 2: Deploy the web app](#step-2-deploy-the-web-app)
+Modify your app's `Sample/azure.py` file's allowed hosts as follows, using the full domain name of your app that you recorded in [Step 2: Prepare the app service and database](#step-2-prepare-the-app-service-and-database)

 ```Python
 ALLOWED_HOSTS = ['https://example-domain.azurewebsites.net']
 ```

-You may **skip the following optional section** if you are running a non-production deployment or you have skipped the optional section in [Step 1: Prepare the web app for secure deployment (optional)](#step-1-prepare-the-web-app-for-secure-deployment-optional)
+You may **skip the following optional section** if you are running a non-production deployment or you have skipped the optional  in [Step 1: Prepare the web app for deployment](#step-1-prepare-the-web-app-for-deployment)
 <details>

 <summary> expand this section if you elected to deploy app secrets more securely.</summary>